DavertMik/slides-embract-testing/slides/testing.md

 * Should we sacrifice readability for speed?
 * If so, why do you develop in PHP and not in C?

 ---

+> Think how you can test a feature with minimal effort

+---